CollinToth/pitfall-games/meetings/GVSU-CIS350-Pitfall-Games-2021-04-13.md

 Members present: Collin Toth, Mary Benton, and Benjamin Brown

-Date: 04/06/2021
+Date: 04/13/2021

-Time: 6:30PM - 7:03PM
+Time: 6:30PM - 6:39PM

 Discussion points:

-* Solving a conflict with GitHub.
-When Mary was working this week, she made an error in Unity and tried to revert to an older version.
-Doing so created problems for other group members trying to pull, clone, and push the project.
+* We're wrapping up pretty smoothly, so there wasn't too much to talk about this week
-* What was accomplished last week.
+* Our task list is in large part complete; remaining tasks are assigned in the goals section of this document
-* What we are planning on working on this week.
+* Ideally we would like to wrap up development this week and begin finishing our final deliverables after that

 Goals for next week (including responsibilities):

-* Adding to new levels to make them more complete.
-(Collin)
+* Implement a different type of enemy and link the levels together (Collin)
-* Work on title screen.
-(Mary)
+* Add the controls and a volume slider to the main and pause menus (Mary)
-* Work on health and damage.
-(Ben)
+* Add a health display (Ben)